sodadata/docs/soda-cl/numeric-metrics.md

   - change avg last 7 for row_count < 50
 ```

-### Display failed rows in Soda Cloud
+### Failed row samples

 Checks that use the `duplicate_count` metric automatically collect samples of any failed rows to display Soda Cloud.
 The default number of failed row samples that Soda collects and displays is 100.

 If you wish to limit or broaden the sample size, you can use the `samples limit` configuration in a check with a validity metric.
+You can add this configuration to your checks YAML file for Soda Core, or when writing checks as part of an [agreement]({% link soda-cloud/agreements.md %}) in Soda Cloud.

 ```yaml
 checks for dim_customer: